gohilrahulv/Java-Workspace-/Project /HomeServiceAgency/README.md

 This project is running successfully on my device. don't run this project without XAMPP And MySQL If you try without this is will can't load home page because home page is also getting data from database.

-I have uploaded has.sql file on this repositories and also creat folder for databse so u can download the sql file and easily run the project.
+I have uploaded has.sql file on this repositories and also creat folder for database so u can download the sql file and easily run the project.

 A online Home service website where users can get many professionals according to the services provided in the website.
 And can book any one of the professional for their word with date and time.